 Listen and Repeat: Listen to native speakers through podcasts, videos, or language exchange partners.
 Repeat what you hear to improve your pronunciation and fluency.
 Watch this video to learn 100 common Japanese words that will help boost your vocabulary quickly and effectively.

-Use online application: An effective tool to help you overcome difficulties when learning Japanese is MochiKanji.
+Use online application or website: An effective tool to help you overcome difficulties when learning Japanese is MochiKanji.
 With MochiKanji, you will easily grasp both basic and advanced principles of Japanese communication, helping you interact more confidently in a Japanese cultural environment.
 MochiKanji has a “Golden Time” feature based on the famous “Spaced Repetition” memorization method to determine the best time to review a lesson, based on the likelihood of success and the time elapsed since the previous study.

 Basic Japanese phrases are just the beginning